mongodb/stitch-examples/todo/README.md

 ## Extras

-### Twilio Trigger
+### Twilio Incoming Webhook

-This app supports Twilio triggers where a user can message a number you set up on Twilio and it will create a todo item with that message.
+This app supports Twilio incoming webhooks where a user can message a number you set up on Twilio and it will create a todo item with that message.

 To set it up, make the following changes in the UI: